 First things first:

-- Spatial can host up a maximum of 500 people for your event if you are a Spatial+ user and are utilizing the Overflow Groups feature.
+- Spatial can host a maximum of 500 people for your event if you are a Spatial+ user and are utilizing the Overflow Groups feature.

 - You can have as many spaces as you would like operating simultaneously.
 You can interconnect spaces using Portals for a multi-space experience.

 - For the best experience, ensure event participants have created their Spatial account and avatars beforehand.
 Keep in mind guest users won't be able to interact with content or travel through Portals.

-- Pro accounts are recommended for event hosts, but are not required.
+- Spatial+ accounts are recommended for event hosts, but are not required.
 Upgrade at spatial.io/pricing.

 No matter what device users are planning to join from, follow these steps to get guests into your space: